diversen/background-job/README.md

 # background-job

-Class that executes background jobs.
+PHP class that executes background jobs (in a very simple way).

-Used this answer to the question found on stackoverflow.com
+Used this answer found on stackoverflow.com:

 [http://stackoverflow.com/a/45966/464549](http://stackoverflow.com/a/45966/464549)